rsms/librx/README.md

 # rx

-Common C++11 stuff which I often reuse
+C and C++11 utilities which I often reuse in different projects.